forthe94/memoryAllocator/README.md

 ## Running the tests

-You can run tests buy calling testAlocFreeAllMem(AllocatorPool* pool) function it will allocate all free memory, then free some random chunks and then free all left chunks.
+You can run tests buy calling testAlocFreeAllMem(AllocatorPool* pool) function.
+It will allocate all free memory, then free some random chunks and then free all left chunks.
 On succes returns 0.